 As part of his curriculum, Johan undertook a research project at the LIMSI (Laboratoire d'Informatique pour la Mécanique et les Sciences de l'Ingénieur), in Paris, under the supervision of Brian F.G.
 Katz, on the subject of “spatial auralisation of the room effect, comparison between real time and off-line simulations”.
 For his research project, he obtained his Masters from the Mechanics and Acoustics Lab in Marseille.
 At LIMSI he equally participated in the development of the concept of a conference room for virtual reality applications, including stereo-projection and a 3D sound reproduction system.

 Johan joined Kahle Acoustics in December 2010.
-Since then, he has been collaborating on a wide range of projects such as the acoustic improvements for the three performance rooms (Opera House, Concert Hall and Rehearsal Hall) of the Orchestre symphonique et lyrique de Nancy, the construction of L'Auditorium de Bordeaux, the renovation and transformation of the Salle del Castillo in Vevey, Switzerland, the design of the Shandong Grand Theater in Jinan, China, as well as the construction of L'Auditorium in Bordeaux, France (opened February 2013).
-He was project manager for the construction of the Maison des Arts et de la Vie associative, in Epernay (opened in February 2014).
+Since then, he has been collaborating on a wide range of projects such as the acoustic improvements for the three performance rooms (Opera House, Concert Hall and Rehearsal Hall) of the Orchestre symphonique et lyrique de Nancy, the construction of L'Auditorium de Bordeaux, the renovation and transformation of the Salle del Castillo in Vevey, Switzerland, the design of the Shandong Grand Theater in Jinan, China.
+He was project manager for the construction of the Maison des Arts et de la Vie associative, in Epernay.

-Since 2014, Johan lectures on architectural acoustics — as part of the acousmatic music composition curriculum — at Arts², the Academy of Arts of the city of Mons, Belgium
+From 2014 to 2018, Johan lectured on architectural acoustics — as part of the acousmatic music composition curriculum — at Arts², the Academy of Arts of the city of Mons, Belgium